Credit Repair: Fixing inaccuracies in your Consumer Credit Report

 Your personal information contained in your credit files is governed by legal rights in the US and Canada.
-In the US these rights are protected by the Consumer Protection Act and the Fair Credit Reporting Act (FCRA) which is primarily directed towards credit bureaus and credit reports.
-In Canada there is the federal Act called PIPEDA (Personal Information Protection and Electronic Document Act) and Credit Reporting Act.
-Other provincial acts like PIPA (Personal Information Protection Act) also protect an individuals personal information.
+In the US, these rights are protected by the Consumer Protection Act and the Fair Credit Reporting Act (FCRA), which is primarily directed towards credit bureaus and credit reports.
+In Canada, there is a federal Act called PIPEDA (Personal Information Protection and Electronic Document Act) and Credit Reporting Act.
+Other provincial acts, like PIPA (Personal Information Protection Act) also protect an individual's personal information.

-The intent of these acts are to better equip you to challenge and repair you credit information and protect you against any credit abuse.
+The intent of these acts is to better equip you to challenge and repair your credit information and protect you against any credit abuse.

 There are a lot of Credit Repair Clinics that advertise in mass media or perhaps bombard you with emails.
 They claim that they can fix bad credit reports for a fee!
-Remember if they can do it so can you!
-This section provides you with a general overview and guideline to do so.
-To ensure a healthy credit climate and maintain the integrity of the credit granting system in North America you must act responsible with credit and only time can improve a poor credit history.
+Remember, if they can do it so can you!
+This section provides you with a general overview and guidelines for doing so.
+To ensure a healthy credit climate and maintain the integrity of the credit granting system in North America, you must act responsibly with credit, and only time can improve a poor credit history.
 Beware of Credit Repair Scams!

 Order your credit report from the Credit Bureau:

-You should understand that under the prevailing credit climate any entity can submit negative information on you without you knowing and the onus is on you to keep your credit records clean and accurate.
+You should understand that under the prevailing credit climate, any entity can submit negative information about you without your knowledge, and the onus is on you to keep your credit records clean and accurate.
 Years ago, Canada's CBC Marketplace program asked 100 people to look over their credit reports to see if there were any mistakes.
 Were there!
 More than 40 people spotted errors.
 And in 13 of the cases, they were serious enough to affect their credit status.
 So check your report carefully!

 The three largest credit bureaus in North America are